tidyverse/dplyr/cran-comments.md

 ## Release summary

 This is a minor bugfix release in response to CRAN's request.
-This is the second release attempt (with the same version), following up test failures with reverse dependencies.
+This is the third release attempt (with the same version), following up test failures with reverse dependencies from CRAN's incoming checks.

 ## Test environments